tilleymusprime/capstone1revised/README.md

 The data wrangling sheet is the jupyter notebook where all of the data was cleaned and wrangled.
 Madden 2015, 2016, 2017, 2018, combineraw and mcclean1 are all excel spreadsheets that contain the data used in the project Quarterbackcapstone1 is the model created for the quarterback position.
-It contains the testing as well
+It contains the testing as well Capstone1 ppt is the presentation for the project